Practitioner Marketing Meet the Practitioner: Zach “Keep it Simple” Flower

 Can you point to something meaningful that has happened for you personally or professionally as a result of writing for Fixate?

 Yeah.
 I think my professional recognition has grown.
 I had a publisher reach out to me and ask me to write a book on a topic I had written articles about.
-I’ve had people reach out and ask me to give talks based on what I wrote for Fixate, and I’ve also been asked to write product guides based on what I’ve written for Fixate.
+I’ve had people reach out and ask me to give talks based on what I wrote for Fixate as a practitioner and technical writer.
+I’ve also been asked to write product guides based on what I’ve written for Fixate.
 It’s been pretty cool to see that the writing and communication I’ve done has gone a long way toward furthering my career.

 What makes you interested in a Fixate client project?